DataDog/hiring-engineers/answers.md

 [Screenshot_9](screenshots/Screenshot_9_APM-Infrastructure.png) shows a Dashboard that I created featuring APM and Integration Data.

-[Link to the Dashboard] (https://app.datadoghq.com/dash/371903/apm--infrastructure-metrics)
+Link to the Dashboard: https://app.datadoghq.com/dash/371903/apm--infrastructure-metrics

 ##### Bonus Question: What is the difference between a Service and a Resource?